 No Pain, No Gain

-I allowed these punches to keep knocking me down for a long time.
-Like a fish in water, I didn't realize I surrounded myself with this pain.
+For years, these hits knocked me down again and again.
+Like a fish in water, I didn’t notice how much I’d surrounded myself with struggle.

 Previous